EruEri/oangou/README.md

 OPTIONS
        -f <FILE> (absent=stdin)
-           Encrypt a specific file
+           Decrypt a specific file

        -o <OUTFILE> (absent=stdout)
            Output the encrypt file to <OUTFILE>

        -p <PEER> (required)
-           Encrypt the file for <PEER>
+           Decrypt the file for <PEER>

        -x  Treat input as a hexadecimal string
 ```